3a1b2c3/seeingSpace/README.md

 # Classic rendering, computer graphics
 Classical computer graphics methods approximate the physical process of image formation in the real world: light sources emit photons that interact with the objects in the scene, as a function of their geometry and material properties, before being recorded by a camera.
-This process is known as light transport.
+This process is known as **light transport**.

-The process of transforming a scene definition including cameras, lights, surface geometry and material into a simulated camera image is known as rendering.
-The two most common approaches to rendering are rasterization and raytracing: Rasterization is a feedforward process in which geometry is transformed into the image domain, sometimes in back-to-front order known as painter’s algorithm.
+The process of transforming a scene definition including cameras, lights, surface geometry and material into a simulated camera image is known as **rendering**.

+The two most common approaches to rendering are rasterization and raytracing.
+-**Rasterization** is a feedforward process in which geometry is transformed into the image domain, sometimes in back-to-front order known as painter’s algorithm.
-Raytracing is a process in which rays are cast backwards from the image pixels into a virtual scene, and reflections and refractions are simulated by recursively casting new rays from the intersections with the geometry
+-**Raytracing** is a process in which rays are cast backwards from the image pixels into a virtual scene, and reflections and refractions are simulated by recursively casting new rays from the intersections with the geometry.

 <img src="https://user-images.githubusercontent.com/74843139/134789211-04ab96e8-04e5-4571-8437-8907bd98e58b.png" width=400>

 <small><i>Source: Raytracing, Rendering for Data Driven Computational Imaging, Tristan Swedish</i></small>

-## The rendering equation<a name="requation">(published in 1986)
+## The rendering equation<a name="requation"> (published in 1986)

-describes physical light transport for a single camera or the human vision.
+The rendering equation describes physical light transport for a **single camera or the human vision**.
 A point in the scene is imaged by measuring the **emitted and reflected light** that converges on the sensor plane. **Radiance (L)** represents the ray strength, measuring the combined angular and spatial power densities.
 Radiance can be used to indicate how much of the power emitted by the light source that is reflected, transmitted or absorbed by a surface will be captured by a camera facing that surface from a specified angle of view.

 <img src="https://user-images.githubusercontent.com/74843139/135806961-3278e761-d91a-4fc7-b3bd-a58b68123fff.png" width=350><img src="https://user-images.githubusercontent.com/74843139/134788604-b920d1c9-bb65-408a-9eb1-eab3ea1d4408.png" width=300>